 Hi, welcome to this website!
 If you are reading this text, I suppose you are interested in knowing something either about me or about my work, which is good.
-As for the former, I'm Florian Daniel, an assistant professor at the Dipartimento di Elettronica, Informazione e Bioingegneria (DEIB) of the Politecnico di Milano in Milan, Italy.
-As for the latter, my work concentrates on web engineering, mashups, UI-oriented comptuing, service-oriented computing, business process management and crowdsourcing.
+As for the former, I'm Florian Daniel, an associate professor at the Dipartimento di Elettronica, Informazione e Bioingegneria (DEIB) of the Politecnico di Milano in Milan, Italy.
+As for the latter, my work concentrates on data science, web/service engineering, business process management, crowdsourcing and blockchain.

 The purpose of this site is to allow you to get some more insight into the above and to enable myself to keep track of what's useful to remember.
 It's a hard endeavor, but I'll try to keep the site as updated as possible.
 Should you not find what you are looking for, just drop me an email and I'll try to help.

 F. Daniel, Q.Z.
 Sheng, H. Motahari (Eds.).
 Business Process Management Workshops - BPM 2018 International Workshops, Sydney, NSW, Australia, September 9-14, 2018, Revised Papers.
 Lecture Notes in Business Information Processing 342, Springer 2019, ISBN 978-3-030-11640-8

 Available from Springer here.

 This book constitutes revised papers from the eight International Workshops held at the 16th International Conference on Business Process Management, BPM 2018, in Sydney, Australia, in September 2018: BPI 2018, BPMS2 2018, PODS4H 2018, AI4BPM 2018, CCBPM 2018, BP-Meet-IoT / PQ 2018, DeHMiMoP 2018, REBM /EdForum 2018.
 The 45 full papers presented in this volume were carefully reviewed and selected from 90 submissions.